MOULALIMS/Event-Management-System-Using-Salesforce/README.md

-# Salesforce DX Project: Next Steps
+# Salesforce DX Project: Event Management System

-Now that you’ve created a Salesforce DX project, what’s next?
-Here are some documentation resources to get you started.
+A Salesforce LWC project to display and manage upcoming events dynamically.

 ## How Do You Plan to Deploy Your Changes?